Matt Riley's Fatal Mistake

 Riley and Kitto had set off with only one small canteen.
 There was no way they could have survived a 25-mile (40-km) trek in plus 100 degree heat with that small amount of water.
 Kitto’s decision to turn back saved his life.
 When Riley decided to continue on, he doomed himself.

-Matt Riley died 87 years ago, but his mistake is repeated by desert visitors every year.
+Matt Riley died over a century ago, but his mistake is repeated by desert visitors every year.
 For a safe visit, be sure to carry adequate water with you when you venture into the park.
 Drink your water supply rather than trying to conserve it.
 When it is half gone, it is time to turn back.